arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 ## HTTP client

-The HTTP client has been changed to Vert.x WebClient. `HTTP/2` is now supported.
+The HTTP client has been changed to Vert.x WebClient. `HTTP/2` is now supported. `HTTP/2` supports multiplexing and uses by default `1` connection per host.

 ## Configuration changes

 The default communication protocol is now `HTTP2_JSON` (`HTTP/2` with `JSON` content type).
 The default host configuration to `127.0.0.1:8529` has been removed.
+Configuration properties are not read automatically from properties files anymore.
+A new configuration option for loading properties has been
+introduced: `com.arangodb.ArangoDB.Builder.loadProperties(ConfigPropertiesProvider)`, based on a interface.
+Implementations could supply configuration properties coming from different sources, eg. system properties, remote stores, frameworks facilities, etc. An implementation for loading properties from local files is provided by `com.arangodb.internal.config.FileConfigPropertiesProvider`.

 ## Transitive dependencies